 These examples will show you the difference between desktop and mobile versions of websites and demonstrate the importance of having fluid grids and flexible images that adapt to different screen sizes.

-With a lot of white space in both the desktop and mobile version of its website, QuickBooks offers a clean page layout, a clear value proposition right up front and distinctive color for CTA buttons that allows them to stand out.
+With a lot of white space in both the desktop and mobile version of its website, QuickBooks offers a clean page layout, a clear value proposition in the hero section and distinctive color for CTA buttons that allows them to stand out.

 The desktop version features a complete navigation bar in the website header, as well as additional information about the special offers in the hero section.

-On the other hand, the above-the-fold area on the mobile version shows just the right amount of information with a hamburger menu and to-the-point CTAs.
+On the other hand, the above-the-fold area on the mobile version shows just the key information with a hamburger menu and to-the-point CTAs.
 Thanks to this responsive design, the user is able to get the full brand experience on both desktop and mobile.

 As a media company, Harvard Business Review has a desktop website with more headlines and stories in the hero section than on its mobile counterpart.

-However, both website layouts present one article with a large featured image, while other headlines are text-only.
+However, both website layouts present one main article with a large featured image, while other headlines are text-only.
 The key article stands out to the user, regardless of which device they’re on.